-Henna body art (often referred to as henna tattoos) is fun and pain-free.
+Henna body art is fun and pain-free.
 No needles are used.
 Henna is applied on top of the skin similar to decorating a cake.
 Sometimes it tickles.

 Island Girl's henna paste is blended in-house using the finest organic ingredients.
-I apply all henna freehand - without stencils - so custom ideas are most welcome.
-Have a permanent tattoo idea but want to try it temporarily first?
-I've created many henna 'tattoos' for folks wanting to test their idea.
+Henna is applied completely freehand - without stencils - so custom ideas are most welcome.

 The paste is removed after several hours creating an orange stain that takes 2 days to reach the darkest, rich auburn color.
 The stain gradually fades as the skin exfoliates.